 - Have your cat run around and find it

-- Continue to have the cat work for it till food is done
+- Continue to have the cat work for it until the food is done

 Why does this work?
 Well, a few things happen when you do this, and it’s the following: